 Editors: Hazard Adams and Leroy Searle

 This text is full of the primary sources you would need to teach a survey course on literary and critical theories.
 The readings are arranged chronologically, which I love because I am completely fascinated by the evolution of thought.
 The editors include a 1-2 page introduction to each thinker that contextualize their ideas and highlights important concepts.
 Two of my professors assigned this text when I was an undergrad: the first was for a literary criticism course and the second was contemporary critical theory.
 Reading the primary sources, the actual words of each thinker, is probably why I fell in love with theory the way I did.
 It includes poets, philosophers, psychoanalysts, novelists, playwrights, linguists, existentialists, and everyone in between.
-You can view the list HERE.
 You can buy the text outright for a rather ridiculous price on Amazon; keep in mind it’s almost $100 more from the publisher.
 English majors are not used to paying so much for a text, but this one is actually worth it.
-You will use it for the rest of your life.
+You will use it for the rest of your life and reading the actual sources will teach you to find the beauty of critical theory in literature.
 One last note, the third edition came out while I was an undergrad and includes some thinkers I wasn’t introduced to until grad school.
 It would have been nice to have a head start on their ideas, so definitely opt for the third edition if you’re in the market.

 Author: Lois Tyson

 This is probably the most comprehensive book about literary theory I have read.
 The language is simple even when discussing the convoluted concepts of literary theory.
 I’ve taught through the first chapter in an introduction to literature course to help students see the endless possibilities of literary analysis.
 The chapter is titled, “Everything you wanted to know about literary criticism but were afraid to ask.”
 The title alone communicates the author wants to eliminate the fear and anxiety of students when studying this topic.